-- " Completed construction of Vista Verde Apartments. - " Filled all 101 units of housing at Vista Verde with new tenants. - " GRID Alternatives installed approximately 349 kilowatts of DC rated (kW-DC) solar power, approximately 188 kW-DC of which were funded by TCC as part of the Ontario SHINE Program. - " 2 new Omnitrans buses powered by captured methane gas were purchased and put into service along Omnitrans Route 83.
+- " Completed construction of Vista Verde Apartments - " Filled all 101 units of housing at Vista Verde with new tenants - " Approximately 349 kilowatts of DC rated (kW-DC) solar power installed by GRID Alternatives, about 188 kW-DC of which were funded by TCC as part of the Ontario SHINE Program - " 28 free Omnitrans bus passes distributed to housing residents - " 2 new Omnitrans buses powered by captured methane gas purchased and put into service along Omnitrans Route 83

-" Construction workers were able to continue working on-site by wearing masks and physically distancing.
+" Construction workers continued working on-site by wearing masks and physically distancing.

-\ Calculated estimated benefits were based on original anticipated project outcomes and will be updated at the conclusion of the evaluation to reflect actual project outcomes.
+^{} Calculated estimated benefits were based on original anticipated project outcomes and will be updated at the conclusion of the evaluation to reflect actual project outcomes.